T-80 models: Ob'yekt 219 SP1

 The prototype designed by Nikolay Popov was constructed in 1969 by Leningrad Kirov Plant (LKZ) and designated Object 219 SP1.
 It was essentially the T-64T powered by a GTD-1000T multi-fuel gas turbine engine producing up to 1,000 hp (746 kW).
-During the trials it became clear that the increased weight and dynamic characteristics required a complete redesign of the vehicle's suspension.
+During the trials, it became blatant that the increased weight and dynamic characteristics required a complete redesign of the vehicle's overall suspension.

 Ob'yekt 219 SP2

 The second prototype, designated Object 219 SP2, received bigger drive sprockets and return rollers.
-The number of road wheels was increased from five to six.
+The number of road wheels was increased from 5 to 6.
 The construction of the turret was altered to use the same compartment, 125 mm 2A46 tank gun, autoloader and placement of ammunition as the T-64A.
 Some additional equipment was borrowed from the T-64A.
 The LKZ plant built a series of prototypes based on Object 219 SP2.
-In 1976 it became the T-80.
+In 1976 it officially became the T-80.

 T-80 (Ob'yekt 219) (1976)

 First production model.
 The T-80 has some features of both the T-64 and T-72, and other features unique to itself.
 In general, the offensive capabilities of the T-80 are similar to the T-64A, but it is faster thanks to the GTD-1000T 1,000 hp (746 kW) multi-fuel gas turbine engine.
 Visual keys are large, die-cast, irregularly spaced, ribbed, rubber-tired road wheels with three support rollers, a self-entrenching blade on the lower glacis, a Luna searchlight in the same position as the T-64.
 Significant differences are a coincidence rangefinder, and probable enhanced armor on the glacis (an upper glacis of steel layers enclosing fiberglass layers and a cast steel turret enclosing nonmetallic materials).
 Unlike the later models, the early T-80 had V-shaped splash plate on glacis plate.
-Due to its armour being obsolete, only a few hundred were built between 1976 and 1978 before the production switched to the T-80B.
+Due to its armour being obsolete, only a couple hundred were built between 1976 and 1978 before the production halted and switched to the T-80B.
 Some T-80s were later upgraded to B level.